HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 <figcaption>{{ figure_link(caption="JSON-LD entity relations.", sheets_gid="1786787384", sql_file="jsonld_entities_relationships.sql") }}</figcaption>
 </figure>

 The most common structure is the relationship between `website`, `potentialAction`, and `SearchAction` schema (accounting for 6.15% of structures).
-Collectively, this relationship enables the use of a '[Sitelinks Search Box](https://developers.google.com/search/docs/advanced/structured-data/sitelinks-searchbox)' in Google's search results.
+Collectively, this relationship enables the use of a '<a hreflang="en" href="https://developers.google.com/search/docs/advanced/structured-data/sitelinks-searchbox">Sitelinks Search Box</a>' in Google's search results.

 Perhaps most interestingly, the next most popular structure (4.85% of relationships) defines _no_ relationships.
 These pages output only the simplest types of structured data; defining individual, isolated entities and their properties.